tbm00/Item64/README.md

 </p>

 # Item64
-A spigot plugin that adds unlimited custom items and a block breaking event.
+A spigot plugin that adds unlimited custom items and a block breaking/placing event.

 Created by tbm00 for play.mc64.wtf.